burger icon

 • Deposit blocked?
 Most often, it’s a card limit, number typo, or your bank being over-cautious.
 I’ve just switched over to Neosurf or a wallet and away you go.

 • Cryptos taking too long?
-Check your confirmations-if it's been more than an hour, send your TxID to the crew.
+Check your confirmations-if it’s been more than an hour, send your TxID to the crew.
+Remember, 2-48 hours is the real window.

 • Withdrawal denied?
 Bonuses still rolling, unfinished wagering, or expired docs.
 Happened to me once-one email and a refreshed doc sorted it out.